How to overcome the challenges of starting a public safety drone program

 Calling for Help

 As the day wore on, the incident commander knew that the coming night would only complicate the situation.
 He asked his team what options they had.
-Chief Ed Rogers, of the Utica Fire Department, immediately thought of the Lynwood Fire Department and their UAS operations program.
+Chief Ed Rogers of the Utica (Illinois) Fire Department immediately thought of the Lynwood (Illinois) Fire Department and its UAS operations program.
 Thermal imaging paired with a clear aerial view of the house would provide acute situational awareness in case the suspect made a run for it.

-“I released it from the drone, and five hours later he surrendered peacefully,” said Keenan.
+“I released it from the drone, and five hours later, he surrendered peacefully,” Keenan said.

 “I would call it a life-saving operation.
 Many incidents like this have escalated to the point of putting both suspects and officers were put at risk of lethal harm.
-Keeping lives safe and out of harm’s way is one of the core value propositions of having drones on our fire department,” commented Keenan.
+Keeping lives safe and out of harm’s way is one of the core value propositions of having drones on our fire department,” Keenan added.

 A Humble Beginning

-As successful as Keenan and the Lynwood FD was that night, Fire Chief John Cobb was once skeptical of having a UAS program.
-“At the time, I saw drones as more of a toy than a functional part of the fire service,” said Chief Cobb.
+As successful as Keenan and the Lynwood Fire Department were that night, Fire Chief John Cobb was once skeptical of having a UAS program.
+“At the time, I saw drones as more of a toy than a functional part of the fire service,” he said.

-Due to the dangerously cold weather and ther hazards associated with diving under ice.
-This effort could have otherwise taken days longer to accomplish.
+Due to the dangerously cold weather and the hazards associated with diving under ice, this effort could have otherwise taken days longer to accomplish.
 More importantly, it led Chief Cobb to change his stance on drones, and he gave Keenan the go-ahead to start a UAS program for the department.